XiaoSings/Str/README.md

   std::string name = "xiao";
   char alphabet = 'x';

-  // this is the function that is used to convert a character, or string to a lower case name = Str::ToUpperCase(name);
+  // this is the function that is used to convert a character, or string to a upper case name = Str::ToUpperCase(name);
   // character
   alphabet = Str::ToUpperCase(alphabet);